syler11/MS2-Matching-Game/readme.md

 Credit to https://favicon.io/favicon-converter/ for the Favicon
 Credit to https://websitemockupgenerator.com/ for the Website mockup picture
 Credit to https://fontawesome.com/ for the Icona displayed on the website
+Credit to https://validator.w3.org/ for the html and css validation
 ### Image credits
 https://www.rawpixel.com/ - background.jpg
 https://www.rawpixel.com/ - question-mark.jpg